This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 One of my all time favorite baby accessories was my nursing pillow(s) – yes, I had multiples.
 I used one almost everytime I nursed my babies.
 You can get a nursing pillow for free at www.nursingpillow.com, just use the coupon code “SUNNYSAVE40” at checkout.

-So here are my best natural childbirth tips on how to have a drug free labor and birth and have it as painless as possible:
+So here are my best how to prepare for natural birth tips on how to have a drug free labor and birth and have it as painless as possible.

 - Prepare!
 I said this above and I’ll say it again – make sure to prepare!
 Read as many birth stories as you can about POSITIVE natural birth experiences.
 See what works for others and is practical for you to try when you are in labor.

 - I strongly recommend having some sort of program to use to get through labor and delivery.
-I highly recommend using Hypnobabies (not an affiliate link – I really LOVE this program).
+I highly recommend using Hypnobabies.
+I used the Self Study Course and I would listen to my CD’s each evening, which made my evening very relaxing.
 It is such a wonderful program.
 It uses a lot of visualization, there is a great fear release meditation on the cd’s, plus all the other great cd’s that come with it.
 I 100% believe that the birth of my second child would have been totally pain-free if I wasn’t so worried about being induced and listened to the cd’s the whole time.
 There are other programs out there too, so do some research.
 Read birth stories of people who have used programs you are interested in.